AndreRoure/intershipCrawler/README.md

 # intershipCrawler
-Web Crawler to look for interships
+Web Crawler to look for interships/jobs